Ravello Italy

 Things to do in Bellagio Italy

-Exploring the streets, especially with your camera, is one of the best and first things to do, since there are so many picturesque spots.
-Undeniably, Salita Serbelloni is one of the most beautiful.
-It is a long straight flight of stairs which runs from the harbor and goes straight up the hill.
-All along the street there are shops, small cafes, colourful houses and lots of plants and flowers.
-Indeed, you will definitely enjoy soaking in Italian sights and sounds of this special town.
+First, exploring town is one of the best things to do, since there are so many picturesque spots.
+Undeniably, Salita Serbelloni is one of the most charming.
+It is a cobbled staircase which begins at the lakefront, and runs to the top of town.
+Here you will find cozy shops, quaint cafes and delightful restaurants.
+Furthermore, delight in seeing colourful homes adorned with plants and flowers.
+Indeed, you will definitely enjoy soaking in the Italian sights and sounds of this special town.

 Melzi Gardens